dancamarg0/polygon_fullnode/README.md

 2. Replace the value of `heimdall_eth_rpc_url` to an Ethereum RPC node, heimdall needs to query it from time to time.

-3. Set your mainnet and testnet node under inventory/hosts
+3. Set your mainnet and testnet nodes IPs under inventory/hosts

 ## Deploying nodes